sunnydevops2022/DevOps/ubuntu/devops_real_time_project/project_1/kubernetes_installation_p1.md

 ```

-### Now check to see if the kubectl command is activated.
+### Now check to see if the kubectl command is activated
 ```
 kubectl get nodes